-During the quarter ended September 30, 2024 and year ended June 30, 2024, the Company made notable improvements in its internal controls over financial reporting.
+During fiscal year 2025 and year ended June 30, 2024, the Company made notable improvements in its internal controls over financial reporting.
 In addition to adding a new Chief Financial Officer and Corporate Controller in calendar year 2023, the Company also added two additional accounting staff early in calendar 2024, allowing for additional segregation of duties and more levels of review.
-Management has also engaged, and is currently working with a third party on a SOX gap analysis, internal control risk assessment, and regularly occurring internal audits.
+The Company also engaged a third party to perform a SOX gap analysis, internal control risk assessment, and regularly occurring internal audits.
 This work began in September 2024 and is ongoing.
 The Company expects this work to allow the Company to develop and implement enhanced internal controls over financial reporting.